ldn-softdev/jtc/User Guide.md

 }
 bash $
 ```
-_\- again, for brevity, only phone records are displayed_
+_\- again, for tje brevity, only phone records are displayed_

-Finally, using `-s` more than one pair of walks (-w) could be swapped out.
+Finally, more than just one pair of walks (-w) could be swapped out.
 In fact, as many *pairs* of walks given will be swapped
 (predicated walks did not become invalid during prior walk pair swap operations)